 February 2025 OE photo looking at the north side of the Cornish Apartments.

-While there have been changes to the exterior over the years including the removal of the wrought iron crown along the roof and the addition of the annex, the exterior largely resembles the mansion that Colonel Cornish built nearly 140 years ago.
-The interior despite being subdivided retained many of its original materials and details.
-In many cases, the renovations repurposed original materials and ornamentation.
+By the early 1990s, Arnie Breslow purchased the building and began a painstaking restoration process alongside partner Gina Basile.
+One of the more controversial decisions among neighbors was returning the roof to its original color.
+While there have been changes to the exterior over the years, including the removal of the wrought iron crown along the roof and the addition of the annex, the building largely resembles the mansion Colonel Cornish built 140 years ago.
+The interior, despite being subdivided, retained many of its original details.
+After a fire caused more than half a million dollars in damage to the upper floors in 2021, the building was renovated once again and reopened to tenants in 2023.

 Content written by Omaha Exploration – follow my page for more!
 Please also feel free to leave a comment.
 If there’s something you want to learn more about, let me know.
 In the meantime, keep exploring!